The Cardiac Cycle – Exchange and Transport Ep 9

 The cardiac cycle on a graph

-Graph showing the changes in pressure and volume in the atria and ventricles during one cardiac cycle (heart beat).
+Graph showing the changes in pressure in the left atrium, left ventricle and aorta during one cardiac cycle (heart beat).
 Numbers 1-3 correspond to the stages described above.

 Don’t forget that the left ventricle has to contract with more force than the right ventricle, so on a graph comparing pressure in the two, the left ventricle would reach a higher peak.